Requirements and Configuration

 There is no requirement to the file name extension of the input

-The estimate files (.ext
+The estimate files (.ext, .phi if known

-if simulating parameters from the
+subjects simulated, .cov if simulating parameters from the

 covariance step) are by default expected to carry the same file name but